Full sky Integrated Sachs-Wolfe maps for the MICE Grand Challenge lightcone simulation: Discussion

 \section{Discussion}

 In this paper we construct the ISW map for the MICE lightcone simulation and develop a pipeline for quickly constructing the ISW for future simulations; the SBT transform (the bottleneck of this computation) was calculated in $\sim 10$ minutes on a single core on commercially available hardware for $\ell_{\max}=380$ and $n_{\max}=121$.
 A significant computational limitation of constructing simulated ISW maps is the calculation of the time derivative of the gravitational potential $\dot{\Phi}$.
 Such a calculation requires the regular output of snapshots, which is memory intensive, and cannot be performed ad-hoc.
-To remove this obstacle we calculate the ISW maps fully in the linear regime, sacrificing the construction of the non-linear ISW or Rees-Sciama effect.
-Since the Rees-Sciama effect is comparatively very small \citep[$\sim1\%$ of the ISW;][]{Seljak1996,Nadathur2014} this sacrifice has a neglegible impact on the maps created.
+To remove this obstacle we calculate the ISW maps fully in the linear regime (meaning the Poisson equation only needs to be solved once), sacrificing the construction of the non-linear ISW or Rees-Sciama effect.
+Since the Rees-Sciama effect at low redshift $z\lesssim 1$, at large angular scales, and after matter-domination is comparatively very small \citep[$\sim1\%$ of the ISW;][]{Seljak1996,Nadathur2014} this sacrifice has a negligible impact on the maps created.
 This approximation enables the ISW to be computed from the density field at $z=0$, where we insert the time evolution of the gravitational potential analytically using linear growth functions.
 For lightcone simulations such as MICE we divide the density field at redshift $z$ by the linear growth $D(z)$ to approximate the density field at $z=0$.

 The \textsc{Python} module developed in this study, \textsc{pyGenISW}, is publicly available\footnote{\href{https://github.com/knaidoo29/pyGenISW}{https://github.com/knaidoo29/pyGenISW}} and can be used to construct the ISW using the SBT method (the focus of this paper), as well as using the SHS and the FP approximation.
 The ISW maps and ancillary data (spherical harmonic coefficients and theoretical angular power spectra) are made public\footnote{\href{https://doi.org/10.5281/zenodo.4088697}{https://doi.org/10.5281/zenodo.4088697}} to facilitate future LSS-CMB cross-correlation studies using MICE.